French Citizenship — A Secure Plan B

 Please note that all documents need to be authorised.
 To satisfy this requirement, the following process must be completed:

-A properly prepared application for French Citizenship through descent will typically receive approval within 6 to 12 months.
-The application process requires completing the following steps.
+A properly prepared application for French Citizenship through descent will typically receive approval within 6 to 24 months.
+The application process requires completing the following steps

-The first stage involves gathering all required French documents proving that your parents are French citizens and establishing their relationship to the applicant, along with US documents confirming the applicant’s status, obtaining any required apostilles, and arranging certified translations.
+The first stage involves gathering all required French documents proving that your parents are French citizens and establishing their relationship to the applicant, along with documents confirming the applicant’s identity, obtaining any required apostilles, and arranging certified translations.

 Step 2: Application Preparation